What is hepatitis C virus infection?

 - Sharing toothbrushes, dental floss, razors, nail files or other items, which could have tiny amounts of blood on them.

-There is a very low but real risk of spreading the virus through other body fluids, such as semen or vaginal secretions.
+There is a very low risk of spreading the virus through other body fluids, such as semen or vaginal secretions.
 The risk increases if blood is mixed in with these secretions.

 At this time, there is no vaccine to prevent people from getting HCV infection.